eclipse-keyple/keyple-website/content/docs/build-your-first-app/android-app.md

 # Introduction
 ## Overview
-**Since Keyple is supported by the Android operating system, developers can take advantage of this quick and easy to implement solution to provide Smartcard communication functionalities in their own mobile application.**
+**Since Keyple is supported by the Android operating system, developers can take advantage of this quick and easy to implement solution to provide SmartCard communication functionalities in their own mobile application.**

 For exemple, Keyple could be used to facilitate the development of a ticketing application based of the use of conteners on a SIM card and relying on [Android SE OMAPI](https://developer.android.com/reference/android/se/omapi/package-summary).
-Keyple could also be used to develop an application reading smartcard content through NFC using [Android NFC](https://developer.android.com/guide/topics/connectivity/nfc/advanced-nfc).
+Keyple could also be used to develop an application reading SmartCard content through NFC using [Android NFC](https://developer.android.com/guide/topics/connectivity/nfc/advanced-nfc).

 {{< figure library="true" src="android-app/component/Android_App_Overview.png" title="" >}}

 As Keyple request low level reader access, the key features of Keyple SDK relies on components called 'Plugins'.
 These are the plugins that allow access to the hardware functionality of the terminal by using the native Android SDK or the terminal manufacturer's own custom SDKs.

-This guide will describe how to start a ticketing application using Keyple SDK and Android NFC plugin to read the content of a Calypso Smartcard.
+This guide will describe how to start a ticketing application using Keyple SDK and Android NFC plugin to read the content of a Calypso SmartCard.
 As we want to focus on Keyple integration, the Android application architecture will remain the simplest as possible.

 ## What to we need for this guide?